EnviDat/Docker-Demo/README.md

 # Python with Docker

-The goal of this repo is run to a simple Python application within a container.
+The goal of this repo is to run simple Python code within containers.

+- Demo 1: processing example, a simple script.py to run.
+- Demo 2: app server example, running FastAPI with a single endpoint.

-## Install Docker
+## Prerequisite: Install Docker

 For simplicity I will use Docker and Docker Compose, but it is possible to use Podman and Podman Compose too.